-The Youth Violence Prevention Funder Learning Collaborative (YVP) was a network of businesses, foundations, government agency funders, and key experts formed to share knowledge, identify funding gaps, and promote dialogue to help funders and businesses coordinate and strategically align their efforts to increase their impact on youth violence in Boston.
+The Youth Violence Prevention Funder Learning Collaborative (YVP) was a network of local businesses, foundations, government agency funders, and key experts.
+It was formed for members to share knowledge, identify funding gaps, and promote dialogue with the intention of helping funders coordinate and strategically align their efforts to increase their impact on youth violence in Boston.

 The Collaborative was officially launched in 2009 after State Street announced a pledge of $1 million for efforts to prevent violence in Boston’s neighborhoods.
 The Collaborative was formed to address the fragmentation that existed between the many and varied funding streams that address social issues, including government funding and funding through corporate, community, institutional, and family foundations.
 Soon after its launch, it became apparent that in order to have significant impact, the Collaborative needed to develop a clearer articulation of its overall strategic direction and vision.
 In addition, to ensure that it could make the best use of the time and resources of its members, the Collaborative needed to determine the optimal organizational structure to help achieve this vision.

 Root Cause worked with the Collaborative to articulate a theory of change that illustrated how the Collaborative’s work resulted in aligned and increased investment in programs to support better outcomes for youth in Boston neighborhoods.
 Our team also developed a clear organizational structure for the Collaborative that revolved around three core working groups and emphasized shared leadership in order to ensure buy-in and future sustainability.